 Effects on families include divorce, disability/unemployment, child neglect and abuse, infanticide/homicide/suicide.

-PMDs are highly preventable and treatable.
+PMADs are highly preventable and treatable.
 All of the above problems can be significantly reduced just by screening women and referring them to an appropriate provider (insert link).
-The Pregnancy and Postpartum Health Alliance of Texas recommends that any provider who has contact with perinatal women should routinely screen for PMDs, including:
+The Pregnancy and Postpartum Health Alliance of Texas recommends that any provider who has contact with perinatal women should routinely screen for PMADs, including: